domarp-j/react-testing/PITCHME.md

 - Unit: Testing the functionality and behavior of a **single** component in isolation
   - Usually "black box" tests

+Note:
+These are my personal definitions of unit & integration tests in React.

++++

+### Unit vs Integration Tests

 - Integration: Testing the functionality and behavior of **multiple** components as they interact with one another
   - Usually focused more on overall behavior instead of implementation details

 Note:
 These are my personal definitions of unit & integration tests in React.

 +++